Sabirah42/Serverless_CICD/README.md

 Can you flesh out your understanding of the connection between the static site, API Gateway and AWS Lambda?

-What are the **Request** and **Response** labels on the arrows likely to represent?
+Where could you look to figure out what kind of requests and responses the the arrows represent?

 Improve this diagram as you learn more.

 ### Tasks

 - Using the AWS Lambda service in the AWS Console, set up set up an Python Lambda function whose definition matches the one in the [`your-first-lambda.py`](your-first-lambda.py) file.
 Do not forget to modify it!
 - Set up an API Gateway **endpoint** which, will **invoke** the Lambda function you created whenever a request is made to it.
-Explore the `www/index.html` file.
+Explore the [`www/index.html`](www/index.html) file.
 Can you spot which type of request your website performs?
 - Connect the static site to the API Gateway endpoint.

 ### Check your understanding